antonyvam/nDTomo/README.md

 - **Binder** is built with CPU-only support (including `torch`) and can be used to run all notebooks.
 However, some notebooks may take longer to execute due to the lack of GPU acceleration.

-- **Google Colab** provides GPU support, but `torch` is not preinstalled.
+- **Google Colab** provides GPU support and `torch` is preinstalled.
 You will also need to install `nDTomo` at the beginning of each notebook session.

 ## Graphical User Interface (nDTomoGUI)